 There are many different types of brain injuries.
 The severity of a brain injury will depend on the type of trauma that the victim experienced.

-If you have sustained a brain injury as the result of another person’s negligence in California, you have the legal right to pursue compensation.
+If you have sustained a brain injury as the result of another person’s negligence, you have the legal right to pursue compensation.

 Victims of traumatic brain injuries usually face emotional, physical, and economic difficulties.
 Contacting a personal injury attorney will give you the best chance of recovering the money that you need.